frida/frida-website/_posts/2016-06-02-frida-7-2-released.markdown

 - core: make the Duktape runtime preemptible like the V8 runtime
 - core: fix a few locking bugs in the V8 runtime

+7.2.15:

+- core: implement the *Kernel* API in the Duktape runtime also
+- core: remove the dangerous *Kernel.enumerateThreads()* API

 Enjoy!